ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### export_ply_geometries(filename, ply_level='production_ply', boundary=True, surface=True, offset_type='middle_offset', direction_arrows=False, first_direction=True, second_direction=False, arrow_length=1.0, arrow_type='no_arrow')

-Exports the surface, boundary, and/or fiber directions of the modeling, production, and analysis ply to .igs or .step file.
+Exports the surface, boundary, and/or fiber directions of all the modeling, production, or analysis plies to .igs or .step file.

 * **Parameters:**
   - filename: File path (allowed extensions are .iges, .igs, .step, and .stp).
-  - ply_level: Defines which plies are exported: modeling_ply_wise, production_ply_wise or analysis_ply_wise.
-Default is production_ply_wise.
+  - ply_level: Defines which plies are exported.
+Valid options: modeling_ply_wise, production_ply_wise (default), or analysis_ply_wise.
   - boundary: Boolean whether to export the boundary.
 Default is True.
   - surface: Boolean whether to export the ply surface.
 Default is True.
   - offset_type: Offset type (can be no_offset, middle_offset, top_offset or bottom_offset).
 Default is middle_offset.